geoffreymcgill/sariabuqoura/frameworks/nistcsf.md

 > * Controls, Tools, and Processes exist only to achieve these outcomes.
 > * Example: “Unauthorized users are prevented from accessing systems”.
 This is an outcome, not “use firewall” or “install IAM tool”, Technology-agnostic (no vendor lock-in)

-!!!warning Warning
-* Before version 2.0, the Cybersecurity Framework was called the “Framework for Improving Critical Infrastructure Cybersecurity.”
-This title is not used for CSF 2.0.
-* The CSF does not prescribe how outcomes should be achieved.
-Rather, it links to online resources that provide additional guidance on practices and controls that could be used to achieve those outcomes.
-!!!

 ## Framework
-!!!
-This document describes what desirable outcomes an organization can aspire to achieve.
-It does not prescribe outcomes nor how they may be achieved.

-Descriptions of how an organization can achieve those outcomes are provided in a suite of online resources that complement the CSF and are available through the NIST CSF website. https://www.nist.gov/cyberframework
-!!!

 ### Components
 ==- CSF Core